SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/overview.md

 # Chapter 4.2.
 More Complex Conditions – Exam Problems

 The previous chapter introduced you to **nested conditions** in C#.
 Via nested conditions, the program logic in a particular application can be represented using **`if` conditional statements** that are nested one into another.
-We also reviewed the **`switch-case`** conditional statement that allows selecting from a list of options.
+We also explained the **`switch-case`** conditional statement that allows selecting from a list of options.

 Now we are going to do some **exercises** and make sure we have in-depth understanding of the material, by examining a number of more complex problems that had been given to students on exams.
 Before moving to the problems, let's first recall what **nested conditions** are.